Trek Bicycle Corporation: Lance Armstrong and further expansion (1997–2005)

-Hoping to expand into a new market segment, Trek introduced Trek Travel in December 2002, a provider of luxury cycling vacations in Europe and North America.
+Hoping to expand into a new market segment, Trek introduced Trek Travel in December 2002, a provider of luxury cycling vacations (bike tours) in Europe and North America.
 Trek Travel operated as a wholly owned subsidiary of Trek Bicycle until January 2007, when Trek spun off its interests in the company.
-Despite the split, Trek and Trek Travel enjoy a close working relationship.
+Trek and Trek Travel enjoy a close working relationship.
+Trek Travel provides award winning cycling, hiking and multi adventure tours in Europe, North America, Central America, South America and Asia.
+Trek Travel has been listed as a Worlds Best Tour Operator 6 years with Travel & Leisure.
+Welcoming a varying level of activities and focused on hospitality.

 In 2003, Trek acquired Villiger, a Swiss bicycle company, and Diamant, the oldest bicycle company in Germany.
 The acquisition gave Trek a foothold in the active-leisure bicycle market, an important segment in Europe.
-As part of the acquisition, Trek took over ownership of the Villiger-Diamant production facility in Hartmannsdorf, Germany.
+As part of the acquisition, Trek took over ownership of the Villiger-Diamant production facility in Hartmannsdorf, Mittelsachsen, Germany.
 Trek's global expansion continued in 2005, when Trek expanded into the Chinese market by opening two stores in Beijing and signing deals with 20 Chinese distributors.

-For the third time in its history, in 2005 Trek again expanded its worldwide headquarters in Waterloo, adding another 43000 sqft to house its burgeoning engineering, R&D, and marketing departments.
+For the third time in its history, in 2005 Trek again expanded its worldwide headquarters in Waterloo, adding another 43000 sqft to house its burgeoning engineering, research and development, and marketing departments.
 As part of the expansion, Trek included an atrium exhibit to display a number of historically significant bikes from Trek's family of brands, including one of the first mountain bikes ever built by Gary Fisher, and seven bikes used by Lance during his historic Tour de France run (one from each year, 1999–2005).

 2006–present

+In 2008, Trek and health insurance company Humana piloted a bike-sharing program at the 2008 Democratic National Convention in Denver, and B-Cycle was subsequently formed as a partnership between Humana, Trek, and advertising agency Crispin Porter + Bogusky.
+The venture launched the first large-scale citywide bike-sharing system in the United States in Denver in April 2010.
+In September 2024, Trek agreed to sell its BCycle bike-share business to Bicycle Transit Systems.